 Prior to coming to Lewis & Clark College, Teresa taught at the University of Connecticut (UConn) in Storrs, CT.
 While there, she served as Director of the Marriage and Family Therapy Doctoral and Master’s programs.
 Teresa also taught family therapy at Pacific Lutheran University (PLU) in Tacoma WA and at Northern Illinois University (NIU) in DeKalb, IL.
 She has directed university family therapy clinics at NIU, PLU, and UConn.
-Originally from Arizona, Teresa has spent most of her adult life in Washington State.
+Originally from Arizona, Teresa has spent most of her adult life in the Northwest.

 Teresa’s current CV can be found here.

-In my teaching, I attempt to create collaborative learning communities where learners can act as critical thinkers, value their own voices, see themselves as knowledge creators, and engage in dialogues of difference.
+In my teaching, I attempt to create equity based, collaborative learning communities where learners can act as critical thinkers, value their own voices, see themselves as knowledge creators, and engage in dialogues of difference.
 I encourage participants in the learning process to become aware of the origins of their world views in ways that empower them to consider their preferred assumptions within a framework of power, privilege and liberation.

 Areas of Expertise